 MATH 2464 Analytical Geometry and Calculus III

-A continuation of MATH 2364 involving parametric equations, polar coordinates, analytic geometry in three space, vectors in two and three dimensions, vector-valued functions, derivatives of multi-variable functions, multiple integration, introduction to vector analysis, and Green’s Theorem.
+A continuation of MATH 2364 involving parametric equations, polar coordinates, analytical geometry in three-dimensional space, vectors in two and three dimensions, vector-valued functions, derivatives of multi-variable functions, multiple integration, introduction to vector analysis, and Green's Theorem.
 Prerequisite: MATH 2364.

 MATH 2843 Statistics